 They took Blogchatter as digital advocates to the very core of what they do – bringing Science into everything they create at Abbott.

 When we discuss childhood nutrition and growth, a lot of our conversations are either based on things we hear in families, articles that spring up online or sometimes even some hearsay that we pick up randomly.
-But to watch a company so committed to convert this conversation into an element of science and science alone was not only reassuring but also perhaps evoking.
+But to watch a company so committed to converting this conversation into an element of science and science alone was not only reassuring but also perhaps evoking.

-At the summit I learned that childhood growth is a factor of key aspects that include Measuring Growth and Understanding Nutrition.
+At the summit, I learned that childhood growth is a factor of key aspects that include Measuring Growth and Understanding Nutrition.

-One of the most interesting case studies from the Summit was in fact that presented by Dr. Robert Murray, showcasing how a sample set of children across geographies (India, Tehran, USA, Africa) were placed under controlled environment – with same nutrition, environment and nurturing for a period of few years.
-At the end of the experiment it was observed that all children had in fact grown in the same way and to the same height and weight – thus downplaying the role of race or genetics in early years.
+One of the most interesting case studies from the Summit was in fact that presented by Dr Robert Murray, showcasing how a sample set of children across geographies (India, Tehran, USA, Africa) were placed under a controlled environment – with same nutrition, environment and nurturing for a period of few years.
+At the end of the experiment, it was observed that all children had in fact grown in the same way and to the same height and weight – thus downplaying the role of race or genetics in early years.

 For example, during the summit balanced nutrition was showcased as a function of energy and building blocks as below:

-As part of our discussions around PediaSure India Grow Right program too, we have been discussing how nutrition when combined with right nurturing and environment can create optimized growth and this particular example by Dr. Murray reinforced our learning and understanding of that notion even more.
+As part of our discussions around PediaSure India Grow Right program too, we have been discussing how nutrition when combined with right nurturing and environment can create optimized growth and this particular example by Dr Murray reinforced our learning and understanding of that notion even more.

 Speaking of growth – identifying the right metric and then measuring it accurately forms the crux of the issue at hand.
-And there was ample discussion around same at the Summit.
+And there was ample discussion around the same at the Summit.

-It was with Dr. Ramen’s session that I got completely excited, to see that measuring growth can perhaps become an easy metric for mothers and fathers everywhere to view, told me this had to be spoken at length back home in India.
+It was with Dr Ramen’s session that I got completely excited, to see that measuring growth can perhaps become an easy metric for mothers and fathers everywhere to view, told me this had to be spoken at length back home in India.

-After her sessions, I reached out to her and discussed the idea of using MUAC as a metric for Urban Mothers to measure growth as a self-correcting graph for children. <Note – I will be detailing my discussion around MUAC across doctors in a separate blogpost, so do keep a lookout of same>.
+After her sessions, I reached out to her and discussed the idea of using MUAC as a metric for Urban Mothers to measure growth as a self-correcting graph for children.

-In between during coffee breaks and lunches, I could see that many of the attending doctors and nutrition experts would reach out to the speakers to discuss what maybe their side of problems or difficulties in viewing growth.
+In between during coffee breaks and lunches, I could see that many of the attending doctors and nutrition experts would reach out to the speakers to discuss what may be their side of problems or difficulties in viewing growth.
 And some of those conversations would become even more interesting and engaging than the sessions themselves.

 The idea that the Global Growth Summit should now become a platform for action could not be more mirrored than this very informal chatter in itself.